 In This Article

 Noom is no ordinary weight loss app.
-It doesn’t just count calories — besides, there are food-tracking apps for that.
+It doesn’t just count calories — besides, there are food-tracking apps.
 Instead, it helps you lose weight with a balanced diet.

-Whether you're trying to lose or maintain a normal body weight, they can help you establish a healthy lifestyle and reach your weight loss goals.
+Whether you're trying to lose or maintain a normal body weight, they can help you reach your goals through a healthy lifestyle.

 The Noom diet plan has three food groups: